-If you’re like most avid travelers, as soon as you land from your last trip you’re already planning your next one.
+If you’re like most avid travelers, as soon as you land from your last trip, you’re already planning your next one.
 Unless you have an unlimited trust fund (lucky you!), you might have to do a little juggling and saving in order to finance the next leg of your round-the-world, that Caribbean cruise or a care-free month in Spain.
-And while you don’t need a winning lottery ticket for killer trip, you do need to be smart about it.
+And while you don’t need a winning lottery ticket for a killer trip, you need to be smart about it.

 Here are a few tips and tricks to help you save money for your next trip:

-This is where you cut the fat on your day to day expenses and funnel the money into that online bank account (the one without the immediate access ATM.)
+This is where you cut the fat on your daily expenses and funnel the money into that online bank account (the one without the immediate access ATM.)
 What can you do?
-Step down from that premium cable plan to a basic one, reduce or eliminate that designer caffeine addiction, brown bag it at lunch time, head to the library instead of the Kindle store (many libraries lend Kindle books, by the way), cook at home… Get creative!
+Step down from that legacy cable plan to a streaming plan, reduce or eliminate that designer caffeine addiction, brown bag it at lunch time, borrow books from the library instead of buying (most have e-reader selections), cook at home… Get creative!

-Sign Up for a Rewards Card Are you disciplined enough to pay your credit card balance every month and not go over your limits?
+Are you disciplined enough to pay your credit card balance every month and not go over your limits?
 Then sign up for a rewards card and reap the benefits.
-Put all of your monthly expenses on it and watch the goodies accumulate.
+Put all your monthly expenses on it and watch the goodies accumulate (just make sure you pay it off monthly, so you don’t pay those awful interests).
 You might have to do a little research, as the rewards and benefits fluctuate greatly between cards, plus the airlines have gotten very finicky.
-As of post time, an article in MSN Money mentioned the Capital One Venture card as the expert favorite, with the Southwest Airlines Rapid Rewards and Starwood Preferred Guest cards recommended by CardRatings.com managing editor.
+As of post time, Forbes online mentioned the Capital One Venture X Rewards Credit Card as the best overall reward card, followed by Chase Sapphire Preserved and Chase Sapphire Reserve.

-Clean Out Your Closet The same goes for your garage, your attic and your basement if you have one.
+The same goes for your garage, your attic and your basement if you have one.
 Host a garage sale or post it all on craigslist or eBay.
-Just make sure you don’t linger on the sites and end up spending it all!
+Make sure you don’t linger on the sites and end up spending it all, though!